wdneff2/thebestWAY/README.md

 2. Doctors per capita
 You can access these raw source files in: data/raw/

+### Data Cleaning
 For data cleaning, we used OpenRefine.
-The clean files we exported from OpenRevine and can be accesed in: data/clean/
+Full OpenRefine cleaning operations are included in data/clean/openrefine_operations.json.
+This allows the cleaning workflow (filtering EU countries, standardizing country names, removing inconsistent records, and formatting variables) to be replayed exactly in OpenRefine.
+The clean files we exported from OpenRefine can be accessed in: data/clean/

 The cleaning steps are as follows:
 1. Filtered all raw data sources so that the data only consisted of EU countries.
 We renamed all columns with country data to the "country" column.
 There should be 25 countries total.